British Commandos (Behind Enemy Lines)

-British Commandos is a 1982 tabletop game supplement published by FASA for Behind Enemy Lines.
+British Commandos is a 1982 role-playing game supplement published by FASA for Behind Enemy Lines.

 Contents

-British Commandos is a supplement in which British Commando characters are detailed, including their creation, training, specialized skills, and small boat operations, culminating in a raid scenario.
+British Commandos is a supplement in which British Commando characters are detailed, including their creation, training, specialized skills, and small‑boat operations, culminating in a raid scenario.

 Publication history

 British Commandos was written by Sam Lewis with art by Mitch O'Connell and published by FASA in 1982 as a 48-page book.
 It is subtitled "Book 4", as the main boxed set contained three books.